-- 1. Meeting objectives of their committees as specified in this section. - 2.
-Carrying out the charge(s) issued annually by the First Vice President. - 3.
-Submitting status reports to the First Vice President by April 1 and September 1 every year. - 4.
-Providing ideas for future charges. - 5.
-Recommending potential committee members to the First Vice President. - 6.
-Commenting on members of their committee who have provided meritorious service and recommending rotation, removal, retention, or appointment to vice chair or chair and identifying interested parties and talent for leadership (Bylaw 3.3.6).
+- 1. Carrying out the charge(s) issued annually by the Vice President. - 2.
+Attending quarterly meetings with the President and/or Vice President, three online and the fourth in-person as part of the Annual Conference. - 3.
+Recommending new charges for the following year. - 4.
+Recommending potential committee members to the Vice President. - 5.
+Commenting on members of their committee who have provided meritorious service and recommending rotation, removal, retention, or appointment to vice chair or chair and identifying interested parties and talent for leadership. - 6.
+Helping ABC achieve the committee's related strategic plan objectives, if applicable. - 7.
+Keeping the Vice President apprised of the activities of their committees.
+The Vice President encourages committee chairs to seek advice and counsel directly, whenever needed. - 8.
+Submitting request to schedule the committee meeting at annual conference via the conference submission system.